maping/Forrest/English/O-Level/孙唯玮/20250323/README.md

 The doctor had an unusual ointment.
 When it was applied to the eyes for a certain period of time, it restored the eyesight of anyone who was blind.
 Thus he was confident of receiving his payment.
 The doctor began to visit his new patient everyday to apply the ointment.
 Lady Heather was well-to-do and her house was full of luxurious and rare items.
 Knowing that she could not see, the doctor started pilfering the valuables in her house, one by one.
 When there was nothing left to steal, he decided to cure her and demand his payment.

 Lady Heather was a shrewd old lady.
 When she recovered her eyesight, she saw her valuables had been stolen.
-She suspected that the doctor must be the thief since her servants had been with her foThe judge asked the old woman why she declined to pay the doctor.
+She suspected that the doctor must be the thief since her servants had been with her for many years and were all devoted and trustworthy.
+An eye for an eye, Lady Heather insisted that she was not cured and refused to pay the doctor.
+He was stunned when she refused to pay and insisted on his fees.
+The old woman refused again and the two went to court to settle the matter.

+The judge asked the old woman why she declined to pay the doctor.

 She answered, "Sir, the doctor is telling the truth.
 I did promise to give him money if I recovered my sight.
 However, if I remained blind, I was to give him nothing.
 Now he declares that he has healed me and so I should pay him but I am still blind."